Sabirah42/CV/README.md

 - Employed **Agile** processes to deliver projects within tight timeframes
 - Learnt how to use console logs and web developer tools to aid **Debugging**
 - Integrated **Github** with **JIRA**, using **branch-based development** to ensure high levels of version control, communication and flexibility during group projects
-- Through recommendations, asked to be one of five organising members of the alumni events committee
+- Through recommendations, asked to be a member of the alumni events committee.
+I organise regular tech socials and am currently in the process of setting up a mentorship scheme.

 **Tom Teaches .Tech**
 *August - September 2022*